p4535992/foundryvtt-voice-actor-chatter/README.md

 # Voice Actor Chatter for FVTT

-This module was born as a union of the features of the two [Voice Actor for FVTT by Blitz](https://github.com/BlitzKraig/fvtt-VoiceActor) and [NPC Chatter](https://github.com/cswendrowski/FoundryVtt-Npc-Chatter).
+This module was born as a union of the features of the two [Voice Actor for FVTT by Blitz](https://github.com/BlitzKraig/fvtt-VoiceActor) and [Voice Actor Chatter](https://github.com/cswendrowski/FoundryVtt-Npc-Chatter).

 This module arises from the need together with the [Trigger Happy module]8) to randomize a set of items for the same actor through a customizable rollTable.